t81dev/ternary-delta/README.md

 ## Status
 The conceptual structure of ternary-delta is complete.
 Further additions should either:

--reduce misunderstanding, or
--add evidence to an existing delta.
+reduce misunderstanding, or add evidence to an existing delta.

 Nothing else.